 - A flooded market.
 Because self-publishing has become so easy, you’ll have a lot of competition.
 You may have to work harder to get noticed, especially if you don’t have an existing audience.
 Building a readership isn’t easy, and if you don’t enjoy marketing or promotion, this may be tougher for you.
 It can also be exhausting.

 - You’ll be running a business.
 This might not be a con to you, if you enjoy this kind of thing, but if you’re self-publishing, you’re running a business.
 You will be responsible for sorting out your taxes on anything you earn and making sure you’re following the tax rules in your country.
 You will need to be business-minded, strategise, plan.
 Without someone like an agent to support you, it can be difficult to do this on your own.

 Now that you’ve seen the pros and cons of self-publishing and traditional publishing, which one is right for you?
 If you have an entrepreneurial mind, like the idea of running a business, and want full creative control and not to be held back by the slow timeline of traditional publishing, self-publishing might be the option for you.
 Maybe you have the funds to give it a try.

-If you’re more interested in prestige and the sense of validation that comes from traditional publishing, you don’t want to do the bulk of the work yourself, and instead would prefer to work alongside an agent and publisher, give traditional publishing a go.
+If you’re more interested in the sense of validation that comes from traditional publishing, you don’t want to do the bulk of the work yourself, and instead would prefer to work alongside an agent and publisher, give traditional publishing a go.
 Many authors go this route because they want to see their work in bookshops and be part of the traditional industry.
 Some authors can’t afford to self-publish, and so they attempt the traditional path instead.